davilera/dotfiles/README.md

 ## Acknowledgments & Thanks

-Huge thanks to **DHH** for creating **Omarchy** and maintaining a slick, opinionated dev environment.

-Thanks also to all the folks in the open source world whose work I rely on.
+Thanks to all the folks in the open source world whose work I rely on.

 Feel free to reuse, fork, and adapt.
 This repo is not meant to be a starting point for anyone, but that’s up to you.
 Actually, you know what?
 If you build